titom73/sonic-l2ls-evpn-containerlab/README.md

 ## SONiC node VXLAN configuration

-The configuration is a simple Layer 2 EVPN where access port Ethernet4 is an untagged port belonguing to VLAN 100, which is part of VXLAN 100 (that uses VNI 100) and the VTEP endpoint is the loopback interface (10.0.1.1)
+The configuration is a simple Layer 2 EVPN where access port Ethernet4 is an untagged port belonging to VLAN 100, which is part of VXLAN 100 (that uses VNI 100) and the VTEP endpoint is the loopback interface (10.0.1.1)

 ```bash